-Medical cannabis infused product (product) includes oils, ointments, foods, and other products that contain usable cannabis but are not smoked or vaped.
+3. Both the student and the designated caregiver possess valid registry identification cards issued by IDPH; Medical Carlinable IIII seed product (product) includes all specifically filled and other products that contain usable cannabis but are not smoked or vaped.
 Smoking and/or vaping medical cannabis is prohibited.